TannerPerrien/meethue.co/_products/philips-hue-white-and-color-65w-gu10-starter-kit.md

   - Dimming only via RF down to 5% (no external dimmer)
   - Beam angle –38°
 title: Philips Hue White and Color 6.5W GU10 Starter Kit
-excerpt: Get started with Philips Hue white and color ambiance bulbs and experience high quality white and colored light that offers you endless possibilities.
+excerpt: This starter kit gets you going with the best of what Hue has to offer.
+A bridge and 3 color bulbs can set color and warmth to any scene in your home!
+Get started with Philips Hue white and color ambiance bulbs and experience high quality white and colored light that offers you endless possibilities.
 ---